cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 > Ontology Diagram

 The representation of a class and instance is denoted by the node's shape.
 This means that an instance of the `Person` class will share the same label as the `Person` class itself, and they can only be distinguished by their shape.
 Literals are represented within the node of the class or instances.
 The label of instance nodes represent either a label for the purpose of explaining the diagram or the class it is `rdf:type` of (it is a class label if a prefix is available).
+Instance with labels will also be link to their respective class eg `prefix:Class` to clarify the instance.
 Multiple instance nodes for the same class in one diagram describes distinct instances of the class that is typically linked by different relations and instances.

 ```mermaid
 flowchart TD